karatelabs/karate/karate-netty/README.md

 Holds the value of the "base URL".
 This will be in the form `http://somehost:8080` and will include the port number if needed.
 It may start with `https` if applicable.

 ## `requestUri`
 Everything on the right side of the "base URL" (see above).
 This will include everything, including query string parameters if present.
-For example if the request URL was `http://foo/bar?baz=ban` the value of `requestUri` will be `bar?baz=ban`.
+For example if the request URL was `http://foo/bar?baz=ban` the value of `requestUri` will be `/bar?baz=ban`.

 ## `requestMethod`
 The HTTP method, for e.g. `GET`.
 It will be in capital letters.
 Instead of doing things like: `requestMethod == 'GET'` - "best practice" is to use the [`methodIs()`](#methodis) helper function for request matching.